TechCohort14/TA100-Tech14GroupWebsite-1/2_TicTacToe.md

 jdstyle.css
 jdscript.js
 ```
-In the you htmml file you will have to change the link to the css and javascript file.
+In the **your** html file you will have to change the link to the css and javascript file.

 ```js
 <!DOCTYPE html>